NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ```

 ## Clone the MySQL data to a new storage persisent volume
-Now that you have a snapshot of the data, you can create a read/write version of it, that
+Now that you have a snapshot of the data, you use it to create a read/write version of it.
+This
-can be used as a new storage volume.
-This step creates a new FlexClone volume in FSx for ONTAP.
+can be used as a new storage volume for another mysql database.
+This step creates a new
-As mentioned above, on initial creation, a FlexClone takes almost no space; only a pointer
+FlexClone volume in FSx for ONTAP.
+Note that FlexClone volumes take up almost no space;
-table gets created to the shared data blocks of the volume it is being cloned from.
+only a pointer table is created to point to the shared data blocks of the volume it is
+being cloned from.

 The first step is to create a PersistentVolume from the snapshot by executing:
 ```bash